 Conservation of Energy

-Experimental verification of the law of conservation of mechanical energy
+The objective is to verify the law of conservation of mechanical energy with frictional losses present.

 This can mathematically be written as:

 M2 g S = M1 g h + Wf (1)